RafasGit/StreamIt/README.md

 - 💬 Real-time Chat Using Sockets: Engage with your audience in realtime through live chatrooms.
 - 🎨 Unique Color for Each Viewer in Chat: Personalize the chat experience with unique colors for each viewer name.
 - 🔽 Collapsible Layout: Customize your viewing experience with hideable sidebars and chat, theatre mode, and more.
--
-- 💳 Purchase courses with quick credit or debit card checkout: Stripe integration for secure transactions.
-- ✅ Progress tracking: Track your learning progress by marking chapters as completed or uncompleted.
-- 📊 Financial Analytics for course creators: Custom data views with various chart options mapping course purchasing trends and paterns as well as transaction filters by account or date.
 - 🔐 Authentication provided by Clerk: Secure data access and user authentication.

  ## Stack and Technologies Used
-   - Front-End: NextJs, Zustand, 🎨 TailwindCSS and Shadcn UI.
+   - Front-End: NextJs, Zustand, 🎨TailwindCSS and Shadcn UI, 📹Livekit-react components.
-   - Back-End: 🟦 TypeScript, Axios.
+   - Back-End: 🟦 TypeScript, Axios, 📡livekit-server and svix .
    - Database: 💾 PostgreSQL, Neon db and 🗄️ Prisma ORM

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).